How To Be A Good Director. Tips & Advice.

 film set blurred

 You might want to have a say in everything from camera filter to gel color temperature to makeup stock, or you might prefer to leave these choices to your department heads.
-It all depends how sure-footed you feel in your role.
+It all depends on how sure-footed you feel in your role.

 The more films you direct, the more comfortable you’ll be.

-But let’s talk about some things that are absolutely your responsibility from a leadership standpoint on set, no matter your experience level.
+But let’s talk about some things that are your responsibility from a leadership standpoint on set, no matter your experience level.

 Set the Example

-As director of an indie film, all of the crew are there at your behest, because you had a film you wanted to make.
+As director of an indie film, all of the crew are there at your behest because you had a film you wanted to make.
 As a result, it’s your responsibility to ensure that everyone feels welcome and happy to be on set.

 Set the example you wish others to follow.
 Stay upbeat, enthusiastic, and positive; look like you want to be there.
 This is your story, and your excitement for it will communicate itself to your crew.